Olympus 35 SP

 The Olympus 35 SP stands out for its superb, fast lens and fully automated mechanical program exposure, along with a spot meter and full manual controls.

 The 35 SP has "Vacation!" written all over it.
 I can't think of a better camera for vacations and family fun.
 The Fuji X100S is the closest imitation in digital, but the 35 SP is always ON and ready to shoot with zero delay, and you never have to charge its battery.
-Who wants to go on vacation and have to remember to bring a battery charger and charge batteries — and miss shots waiting for a digital camera to turn on?
+Who wants to go on vacation and have to remember to bring a battery charger and charge batteries — and miss shots waiting for a digital camera to turn on and decide to focus?

 The 35 SP runs on a mercury PX-625 or PX-13 cell for years at a time.
 Today, use the Wein EPX-625, or the PaulBG adapter with any 675 Zinc-Air hearing-aid cell available everywhere (I pay $8.99 for forty at Costco!).